 Step 1.
 Finding the right photographer

 For my recent photoshoot, I wanted a photographer who works specifically with bloggers because I knew that style of photography was going to get me exactly what I needed for my Instagram content.
 To find the lovely gal I worked with, I looked at the pages of local bloggers I followed to see who took their photos.
-This led me to Lydia!

 Look at the photographer's portfolio (or Instagram account) and check for these things: